amancd/form_app/README.md

 - **Shared Preferences:**
   - Shared Preferences is used to store data locally.

+Just connect the device with usb debugging or emulator and click on the run button, the app will work fine.

 This app was created as part of a Flutter project submission.